castlegateit/cgit-wp-postman/README.md

 $postman->errorTemplate = '<span class="error">%s</span>';
 ~~~

-You can use the `mailerSettings` property to change the email settings:
+You can use the `mailerSettings` property directly to change the email settings:

 ~~~ php
 $postman->mailerSettings = [